maurice-35/sei-project-3/README.md

 - Install dependencies in the root of the project `yarn`.
 - Install dependencies in the client folder `cd client && yarn`.
 - Start the database `mongod --dbpath ~/data/db`.

-#  How to use Tails and Whiskers
-- Landing page where users can register or login.
-- Users can also add products on pet profiles.

-- Gif

-- Home page / Index page
-- Pics

 #  Approach